What is Diabetes?

 The human body converts all carbohydrates and sugars into a special sugar called glucose.
-Cells use glucose with the help of insulin to generate energy.
-If there is an insufficient amount of insulin in the blood, cells cannot use glucose, which leads to accumulation of glucose.
+Cells utilize glucose to generate energy.
+Insulin induces the uptake of blood glucose into target tissues.
+If there is an insufficient amount of insulin in the blood, cells cannot use glucose, which leads to the accumulation of glucose.
 This condition leads to diabetes.

 This generally occurs when the human body cannot produce insulin or it produces an insufficient amount of insulin or a combination of both.
 This can also occur when cells do not respond to insulin properly.

 Type 1 Diabetes: Pancreas is the organ of the human body that produces insulin.
 Type 1 is a condition where the pancreas produces an insufficient amount of insulin.
 Previously this was referred to as insulin-dependent diabetes mellitus and is treated with insulin injections.